-Head coach Josh Jones enters his ninth season at the helm of the Cross Country team in 2017 and his fifth with the Track & Field program.
+Head coach Josh Jones enters his 10th season at the helm of the Cross Country team in 2018 and his sixth with the Track & Field program.

 The 2014 season was the best in the history of the Pacific Cross Country program under the leadership of Coach Jones.
 The Tigers ran their way to the best performance in program history on at the WCC Championships in 2015, finishing in eighth place in the marquee event of the West Coast Conference season.
 Lindsay Wourms finished in 21:25.2, the best individual performance in program history.
 Becky Grabow also eclipsed the program’s previous record.
 The total team time of 111:39 was more than 13 minutes faster than the overall team performance in 2013, the Tigers’ first year in the West Coast Conference.

 2013 represented the start of a new era for the Pacific Cross Country and Track programs, as Josh Jones led his team into the West Coast Conference.
 The team set program records in the 6K distance, with Wourms taking down the school record with a time of 22:08 at the NCAA West Regionals in Sacramento.
 The Track program saw program records fall in the 100m, 200m, 1500m, 3000m, 2 mile and 5000m distances, as well as the first Pacific entrant into the high jump event.

 2012 saw the 5K school record fall, as then-freshman Lindsay Wourms took down the previous mark at the Bronco Invite on October 13.

 In 2011, Jones oversaw Katie Castro's breaking of the Freshman 6K record.
 She went on to collect Pacific's first ever Big West Cross Country Runner of the Week award in early October.